Tongkat Ali side effects

 Adverse Effects, Precautions and Contraindications

-Tongkat Ali, is generally considered safe when used at recommended levels, but caution is advised [1] for individuals with certain health conditions and those using specific medications.
-This herbal remedy, while offering various health benefits, has associated risks including potential adverse effects like insomnia, anxiety, and restlessness, and should be avoided by those with allergies to its constituents or to members of the Simaroubaceae family.
+Tongkat Ali, is generally considered safe when used at recommended levels (For more information on the use and dosage of Tongkat Ali, see the blog post - Tongkat Ali dosage.), but caution is advised [1] for individuals with certain health conditions and those using specific medications.
+This herbal remedy, known for its holistic properties, has associated risks including potential adverse effects like insomnia, anxiety, and restlessness, and should be avoided by those with allergies to its constituents or to members of the Simaroubaceae family.

 Read more about what Tongkat Ali is here.